-At Enlight Treatment Center, we believe in bettering your physical and mental well-being as a whole in order to reduce feelings of posttraumatic stress and incorporate feelings of calmness, balance and routine into your daily lives.
+At our Ventura County treatment center, we believe in bettering your physical and mental well-being as a whole in order to reduce feelings of post-traumatic stress and incorporate feelings of calmness, balance and routine into your daily lives.
 All of these different therapies are offered at our rehab for trauma in California.

 Find Your Path to Lasting Recovery